Paul Maurice: Florida Panthers (2022–present)

 On June 22, 2022, Maurice was named head coach of the Florida Panthers, replacing interim head coach Andrew Brunette.
 In his first season, the Panthers finished with a 42–32–8 record in the regular season, qualifying for the 2023 playoffs as the second wild card and eighth seed in the Eastern Conference.
-On May 24, 2023, Maurice and the Panthers advanced to the 2023 Stanley Cup Finals after sweeping the Carolina Hurricanes in four games in the conference finals.
-The Panthers ultimately lost in the Cup Finals to the Vegas Golden Knights.
+On May 24, 2023, Maurice and the Panthers advanced to the 2023 Stanley Cup Final after sweeping the Carolina Hurricanes in four games in the Conference Final.
+The Panthers ultimately lost in the Cup Final to the Vegas Golden Knights.

 On December 27, 2023, Maurice became the third head coach in NHL history to coach in 1,800 regular season games.
 On January 24, 2024, Maurice coached his 1,813th NHL game, passing Barry Trotz for second place in most games coached list, as the Panthers won 6–2 against the Arizona Coyotes.
-On June 1, Maurice's Panthers defeated the New York Rangers in the conference finals and returned to the 2024 Stanley Cup Finals for the second consecutive year.
+On June 1, Maurice's Panthers defeated the New York Rangers in the Conference Final and returned to the 2024 Stanley Cup Final for the second consecutive year.
 On June 24, he coached the Panthers to their first Stanley Cup championship after a seven-game series against the Edmonton Oilers.

 The following 2024–25 season, the Panthers finished with a 47–31–4 record, placing third in the Atlantic Division.
 During the season, on October 22, 2024, the Panthers signed Maurice to a multi-year contract extension.
-Entering the playoffs as the fifth seed in the Eastern Conference, they defeated the Tampa Bay Lightning in five games in the first round, overcame the Toronto Maple Leafs in seven games in the second round, and defeated the Carolina Hurricanes in five games in the Eastern Conference Final.
-In the 2025 Stanley Cup Finals, Florida faced a rematch against the Edmonton Oilers.
-On June 17, 2025, the Panthers clinched their second consecutive Stanley Cup title, defeating the Oilers 5–1 in Game 6.
+Entering the playoffs as the fifth seed in the Eastern Conference, they defeated the Tampa Bay Lightning in five games in the first round, overcame the Toronto Maple Leafs in seven games in the second round, and defeated the Carolina Hurricanes in five games in the Conference Final.
+In the 2025 Stanley Cup Final, Florida faced a rematch against the Edmonton Oilers.
+On June 17, 2025, the Panthers clinched their second consecutive Stanley Cup title, defeating the Oilers 5–1 in game six.

+On March 24, 2026, Maurice became the second head coach in NHL history to coach 2,000 games, while Florida won 5–4 in a shootout against the Seattle Kraken.